ray-project/ray/doc/source/cluster/index.rst

 If you see ``Ray runtime started.``, then the node successfully connected to the ``<address>``.
-If the ``<address>`` is inaccessible (because, for example, the head node is not actually running), you will get an error such as ``Unable to connect to Redis.
+If the ``<address>`` is inaccessible (because, for example, the head node is not actually running), then you will get an error such as ``Unable to connect to Redis.
 If the Redis instance is on a different machine, check that your firewall is configured properly.``